 Seeing as Bose was one of the earliest adopters of Alexa voice integration with its QuietComfort 35 II headphones, it only makes sense that Amazon would entrust the premium audio company to manufacture an effective noise reduction chipset.
 To clarify: active noise reduction (ANR) works differently than active noise canceling (ANC).
 The latter uses destructive interference to create a quiet environment while the former simply reduces background noise without nullifying it.

 To alternate between noise reduction and passthrough hearing, double-tap either earbud.

-Leave it to Bose to create noise reducing earbuds that work better than some active noise cancelling alternatives.
-Again, you’re not going to experience total silence with the Echo Buds, but low-frequency attenuation is surprisingly effective: air conditioner rumbles may be rendered approximately ⅓ to ½ as loud with ANR on.
-Distant chatter and outdoor traffic are significantly quieted because sounds higher than 1kHz are handily reduced.
-If you want top-tier active noise cancellation, get the Sony WF-1000XM3 or Apple AirPods Pro.
+Leave it to Bose to create noise reducing earbuds that work better than some active noise canceling alternatives.
+Again, you’re not going to experience total silence with the Echo Buds, but low-frequency attenuation is surprisingly effective: air conditioner rumbles may be rendered approximately one-third to half as loud with ANR on.
+Distant chatter and outdoor traffic sound quieter as do sounds above 1kHz (mainly due to a proper fit).
+If you want top-tier active noise cancellation, get the Sony WF-1000XM4 or Bose QuietComfort Earbuds.